UniStuttgart-VISUS/damast/README.md

 Since the project also deals with geographical data, we additionally use the PostGIS extension.
 A suitable database setup is to use the [`postgis/postgis:10-3.1`](https://registry.hub.docker.com/layers/postgis/postgis/10-3.1/images/sha256-e2738cc6a9c6a86e0e5ca0759158839fadb9289459b52e9898b4995e74156131) Docker image.
 An SQL script for creating the database schema is located in [`util/postgres/schema.sql`](util/postgres/schema.sql), and in [DaRUS](https://doi.org/10.18419/darus-2318).
-An overview of the interplay between tables of the database, and a general explanation, can be found in the [`docs/`](./docs/) directory.
+An overview of the interplay between tables of the database, and a general explanation, can be found in the [documentation](#documentation).

 ## Software